 The Curve of Time has accommodations for 10 guests.
 There are two cabins on the main deck, each accommodating 2 persons.
 Aft below decks we have a comfortable sitting area adjoining six individually curtained, traditional ship’s bunks.
 There are two full washrooms with showers on the main deck.
 Delicious meals are prepared and enjoyed in a comfortable central galley and sitting area.
 The hot-water heating system keeps the whole vessel warm and cozy.

 The ship still has a full hold lying between the fuel tanks and the Forward Crew Quarters that can be converted to cabins and a salon.
 The hull was sounded in 1996 and again in 2006.
-Reports available.
-Also available is a resent out of water survey from 2006 listing all the equipment and specifications.
-The last dry docking was at Arrow Marine, March 2006 at which time the shaft and thru hulls were inspected along with doing the hull soundings.
+Reports are available below.
+Also available is a resent out of water survey from 2016 listing all the equipment and specifications.
+The last dry docking was at Shelter Island Marine, April/May 2016 at which time the shaft and thru hulls were inspected.